GyroSuperintelligence/CGM/docs/Findings/Analysis_Higgs.md

 3. Direct geometric corrections to Higgs mass (without RG evolution) remain too large, suggesting additional physics may be needed
 4. The five-fold vacuum structure, while numerically consistent in our analysis, requires theoretical explanation

+5. The absolute energy scale E0 is anchored to measured constants through a choice of unit system and through the measured SM couplings at MZ.
+We do not yet derive the entire unit system from CGM ontological invariants.
+This is not a circularity with respect to m_H, but it is a scope limitation on fully ontological calibration.

 We will propagate uncertainties from m_t and α_s(M_Z) into the RG flow in order to quote a full uncertainty band on the Higgs mass prediction and the μ* scales.

+## 5. Key Implications

+**Key Implications:**
+- **Hierarchy problem**: Resolved through geometric slopes log(1/Δ)
+- **Fine-tuning**: UV boundary determined by geometry, not tuning
+- **Unification**: Single aperture parameter Δ controls all deviations
+- **Predictivity**: Correlated patterns testable at HL-LHC

-## 5. Conclusions
+## 6. Conclusions

-This analysis demonstrates that imposing geometric boundary conditions derived from the Common Governance Model can successfully predict key features of electroweak physics with no fitted parameters.
-Most significantly, we uncover patterns consistent with five-fold vacuum structure (vacuum deficit ≈ 1/5, slope ratio ≈ 5) and duality in the RG flow (scale ratio ≈ 2 - Δ), suggesting deeper organizational principles than previously recognized.
+This analysis suggests that imposing geometric boundary conditions derived from the Common Governance Model can successfully predict key features of electroweak physics with no fitted parameters.
+Most significantly, we uncover two numeric hints consistent with a five-fold pattern in vacuum response (vacuum deficit ≈ 1/5, slope ratio ≈ 5) and duality in the RG flow (scale ratio ≈ 2 - Δ), suggesting deeper organizational principles than previously recognized.

 The Higgs mass emerges within 0.13 GeV (0.10%) of its observed value, specific scales appear where geometric relationships manifest in Standard Model evolution, and fermion mass hierarchies correlate with geometric parameters.
 These results suggest that the Higgs mechanism, rather than being fundamental, may emerge from deeper geometric principles governing the structure of physical law.

 The consistent appearance of the 2.07% aperture parameter across diverse phenomena hints at a universal principle balancing structural stability with dynamic evolution.
-The patterns suggestive of five-fold symmetry in vacuum structure represent a potential breakthrough in understanding the organizing principles of electroweak physics.
+The patterns suggestive of five-fold symmetry in vacuum structure represent a potential breakthrough in understanding the organizing principles of electroweak physics, though their robustness under parameter variations requires further investigation.

 Future work should focus on deriving the geometric boundary conditions from first principles, understanding the origin of potential five-fold vacuum symmetry, exploring implications for physics beyond the Standard Model, and refining predictions for upcoming experimental tests.

+**Bridge to Beyond-Standard-Model Physics:**
+Future work will explore minimal beyond-Standard-Model content required to enforce exact vacuum sum rules at μ*.
+The threshold corrections needed to achieve y_t² = g₂² + g₁²/3 exactly would constrain new particle content model-independently, providing a bridge from CGM geometry to BSM phenomenology.

 If confirmed, this geometric approach could provide new insights into the origin of mass, the nature of symmetry breaking, and the fundamental structure of physical reality.

 ---